 Susan's three decades in the nonprofit trenches were invested in raising millions, working on political campaigns, serving on boards, mentoring advocates and developing leaders.
 She now consults with nonprofit and schools who want to shift their workplace culture.

-Susan trained at WSY in 2003-04 (400+ hour certification); the studio is now the longest-operating in the DC area.
+Susan is a Registered Yoga Teacher who trained at Willow Street Yoga in 2003-04 (400+ hour certification).
 She also earned Ring One Certification with Circus Yoga, led Playworks DC recess games, and parented two kids into college.

 Susan has taught yoga to kids and families at Willow Street Yoga, Latin American Montessori Bilingual, and at various DC public schools with Breathing Space Yoga.

 Susan is a proud, out Baltimore native who spent many summers serving crabs at Bo Brooks (even while vegetarian).
-She earned Phi Beta Kappa (B.A., Communications), was a leader with the Student Environmental Action Coalition, and served as a basketball statistician under the leadership of Coach Dean Smith at UNC.
+She earned Phi Beta Kappa (B.A., Communications), was a leader with the Student Environmental Action Coalition, and served as a basketball statistician under the leadership of Coach Dean Smith at UNC-Chapel Hill.

 Some of Susan's fave professional highlights include: being a queer female leader in the 90s environmental movement, leading 16 Campus Green Vote, Environmental Justice and Environmental Journalism training academies for college students, co-founding an early AmeriCorps program, overseeing EWG.org's massive email list growth, developing corporate partnerships at BoardSource, and bringing play to kids via Playworks and KaBOOM!